paulog/basho_docs/source/riak/tutorials/little/concepts.md

 animals["favorite"] = "red panda"
 ```

-You could have just named your keys `edible_favorite` and `animal_favorite`, but this allows for cleaner key naming, and has other added benefits that I'll outline later.
+You could have just named your keys `edible_favorite` and `animal_favorite`, but buckets allow for cleaner key naming, and has other added benefits that I'll outline later.

 Buckets are so useful in Riak that all keys must belong to a bucket.
 There is no global namespace.